octue/octue-sdk-python/docs/index.md

 ### Request

-The following command runs an analysis in the local example data service:
+The following shell command runs an analysis in the local example data service:

 ```shell
 octue twined question ask example --input-values='{"some": "data"}'
+```

+!!! info

+    To ask a question to a real data service, the command is almost the same:

+    ```shell
+    octue twined question ask remote --input-values='{"some": "data"}'
     ```

 ### Response